UPPMAX/bianca_workshops/docs/beginner/learning_outcomes.md

 these.

 - I can log in to the Bianca remote desktop using the website
-- I can log in to the Bianca console environment using SSH
+- :rocket: I can log in to the Bianca console environment using SSH
-- I can log in to Bianca via Rackham
+- :rocket: I can log in to Bianca via Rackham
 - I can navigate to the wharf folder using a graphical file manager
 - I can manage my files and folders using a graphical file manager
 - I can navigate to the wharf folder using a terminal